Dikshit141/Dikshit141/README.md

 <br>
 <h3> 👨🏻‍💻 About Me </h3>

-- 👨‍💼 worked for 6 months in Tata Technologies Limited as Graduate Engineer Trainee (GET).
+- 👨‍💼 worked for six months in Tata Technologies Limited as Graduate Engineer Trainee (GET).
-- 🎓 Currently pursuing Computer Science Engineering.
+- 🎓 Graduated in B.E.
+Computer Science Engineering from Chitkara University.
-- 👨‍💻 I'm Full Stack developer.
+- 👨‍💻 I'm a Full Stack developer.
-- ⚡ Life shrinks and expands on the proportion of your willingness to take risks and try new things .
+- ⚡ Life shrinks and expands on the proportion of your willingness to take risks and try new things.

 <h3>🛠 Tech Stack</h3>